pixelgrade/customify/README.md

 ### Live Preview Support<a name="live_preview_support"></a>

-There are a few fields which support this feature for now, but those are awesome.These fields are capabale to update the previewer iframe without refreshing the iframe, the preview should be instant.
+There are a few fields which support this feature for now, but those are awesome.These fields are capable to update the previewer iframe without refreshing the iframe, the preview should be instant.

-This is recommanded for color fields because you won't need to stop drag-and-dropping the color select to see what color would be better.
+This is recommended for color fields because you won't need to stop drag-and-dropping the color select to see what color would be better.